dorota-alina/savings-vaults/index.md

 ## Get hands-on practice

 Test Savings Vaults yourself.

-1. Depending on how the feature is available (dev environment, test/UAT env., pre-prod/staging env., etc), set up your local environment or acquire access to a relevant website.
+1. Depending on how the feature is available (dev environment, test/UAT env., pre-prod/staging env., etc), set up your local environment or acquire access to a relevant web environment.
 To do that, use info in README files and, if needed, seek support from the SMEs.
 2. When set up, check out all possible use cases and journeys that the users might want to take.

 ### Deep dive into the subject

-Self-study focused on the part to be covered in the docs:
+Self-study focused on the specific areas to be covered in the docs:

 * Use existing internal or external resources.
 * Request the introduction and demo of the Savings Vaults feature from the SMEs.